-- 2.1 The proposed Matrix will be used to assess developments and sites that are causing community I concern based on criteria such as; ASB and Crime, illegal activity, local priorities and possible future impact.
-The Matrix will allow the council to score the developments against the criteria which are weighted dependent on the severity of the issue. - 2.2 The council is proposing to introduce the Matrix due to the growing number of unauthorised developments and/or sites within the borough that give rise to activity that is disruptive and causes distress to the local community.
+- 2.1 The proposed Matrix will be used to assess developments and sites that are causing community concern based on criteria such as; ASB and Crime, illegal activity, local priorities and possible future impact.
+The Matrix will allow the council to score the developments against the criteria which are weighted dependent on the severity of the issue.
+This will enable officers to objectively score sites of concern where-ever they are located, and help to ensure consistency when determining which sites need to be addressed with greater urgency. - 2.2 The council is proposing to introduce the Matrix due to the growing number of unauthorised developments and/or sites within the borough that give rise to activity that is disruptive and causes distress to the local community.
 The Matrix has been developed from a similar tool that planning enforcement has used for some time.
 This will allow the council to objectively assess where it and its partners should consider interventions, prioritise resources and identify what resources need to be deployed.
 This type of work will be achieved through a multi-disciplinary task group. - 2.3 The council has set up a working group comprising of planning enforcement, community engagement & safety officers, police and other agencies such as trading standards.
 Particular sites with ASB issues, as well as planning enforcement interventions and criminal activity have been identified.
-The working group has reviewed the powers available to us as a council and partner organisations in order to prevent/disrupt illegal or unsocial activity in the short term whilst a longer term solution is put in place. - 2.4 Reviewing the sites that have already been brought to the council's attention it can be seen that the majority, if not all, of unauthorised developments complained of are located within the rural communities.
-There is a perception amongst rural communities that they are being disproportionately affected by numerous unauthorised developments. - 2.5 The Matrix will be used to score various sites currently known to the council, and those that will be brought to the council's attention in future, through a ranking system that will help highlight which sites should be tackled and in what order.
-The ranking system also does not constrain action in relation to sites that score lowly, as there might be on occasion a site where an intervention can produce a quick and positive outcome can be achieved alongside those sites that require a greater intervention.
+The working group has reviewed the powers available to us as a council and partner organisations in order to prevent/disrupt illegal or unsocial activity in the short term whilst a longer term solution is put in place. - 2.4 The Matrix will be used to score various sites currently known to the council, and those that will be brought to the council's attention in future, through a ranking system that will help highlight which sites should be tackled and in what order.
+The ranking system also does not constrain action in relation to sites that score lowly; as there might be on occasion a site where a quick and positive outcome can be achieved alongside those sites that require a greater intervention.
+The Matrix will be employed consistently for sites located in both rural and urban areas.